wearepush/push-starter/README.md

 4. `heroku config:set NPM_CONFIG_PRODUCTION=false`
 5. `heroku config:set NODE_MODULES_CACHE=false`
   * This is to enable webpack to run the build on deploy.

+## Contributing

+We are more than happy to accept external contributions to the project in the form of feedback, bug reports and even better - pull requests :)
+If you would like to submit a pull request, please make an effort to follow the guide in [docs/CONTRIBUTING.md](CONTRIBUTING.md).